hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ![SideNav collapse function](/assets/components/side-nav/sidenav-collapse-interaction.png)

-On smaller viewports the SideNav will be rendered in its collapsed state **by default** and will overlay the main page content it its expanded state.
+On smaller viewports, the SideNav will be rendered in its collapsed state **by default** and will overlay the main page content in its expanded state.

 ![SideNav overlay on smaller viewports](/assets/components/side-nav/sidenav-overlay-small-viewport.png)